Bougainvillia muscus: Biology

 The B. muscus hydroid buds and forms medusae by asexual reproduction.
 When these mature, sexual reproduction occurs, the fertilised eggs settle out and new hydroids are formed.

-The hydroid grows rapidly and may starts to produce medusae when as little as seven weeks old.
-The medusae grow on the side branches and become free swimming when they are released.
-At first they are less than one millimetre in diameter but soon swell and the umbrella become globular in shape.
+The hydroid grows rapidly and may start to produce medusae when as little as seven weeks old.
+The medusae grow on the side branches and become free-swimming when they are released.
+At first they are less than one millimetre in diameter but soon swell and the umbrella becomes globular in shape.
 There is a short stomach and sometimes an umbilical canal.
 There are four short, unbranched oral tentacles which are usually turned up.
 There are four radial canals and four marginal bulbs, each with two tentacles.
 At the base of these tentacles there are single ocelli.
 The stomach and marginal bulbs are pink or yellowish-brown while the ocelli are black or dark red.
 As the medusa grows, the oral tentacles branch but the general form of the medusa remains much the same.

 The gonads develop on the margins and may extend onto the underside of the umbrella beside the radial canals.
 Ripe ova can be found on mature medusae.